-The Wetland Impact Plan (See Figure 15) identifies approximate acres of potential impacts to onsite wetlands that can be reasonably expected as a result of roadway alignments and development associated with residential uses, particularly where the small isolated wetlands or wetland configurations are difficult to design around.
-In addition, the future roadway extensions for West Villages Parkway on the west side of Village K will result in impacts of approximately 5 acres for those wetlands that cannot be avoided with the road alignments.
-The offsite road impacts are identified on the Wetland Impact Plan since the roads are considered critical for access to Village K. The locations and/or acreages of these wetland impacts may change during future permitting efforts when detailed site plans are developed for these areas.
+The Wetland Impact Plan (See Figure 15) identifies approximately acres of potential impacts to onsite wetlands that can be reasonably expected as a result of roadway alignments and development associated with residential uses or the golf course, particularly where the small isolated wetlands or wetland configurations are difficult to design around.
+In addition, the future roadway extensions for Preto Boulevard and West Villages Parkway on the west and east side of Village J will result in impacts (upwards of 1.83 acres) for those wetlands that cannot be avoided with the road alignments.
+The offsite road impacts are identified on the Wetland Impact Plan since the roads are considered critical for access to Village J. The locations and/or acreages of these wetland impacts may change during future permitting efforts when detailed site plans are developed for these areas.
 Regardless of the extent of wetland impacts, avoidance and minimization efforts will be required before mitigation will be considered.
 Mitigation will need to be provided for unavoidable wetlands when no other reasonable alternative exists.
-On-site wetland mitigation be evaluated as the preferred alternative rather than purchase of wetland mitigation bank credits.
 Mitigation will be provided consistent with state and federal requirements to ensure no net loss of wetland functions and values and may consist of onsite mitigation (i.e., wetland enhancement, restoration, creation, preservation) or the use of a mitigation bank.
-Wildlife crossings should be provided where a proposed road bisects a wildlife corridor such as that associated with a wetland.

 For all preserved wetlands, mandatory buffers will be maintained around wetlands to avoid secondary wetland impacts consistent with SWFWMD criteria.
-Minor buffer encroachments may be necessary in some cases to accommodate roads, stormwater infrastructure and grading of lots, but this will be revisited when detailed site plans are developed in support of future permitting.
+Minor buffer encroachments may be necessary in some cases to accommodate roads, stormwater infrastructure and grading of lots and the golf course, but this will be revisited when detailed site plans are developed in support of future permitting.

-In addition to wetlands, approximately 5 acres of surface waters will likely be impacted to accommodate future development and roadway alignments.
+In addition to wetlands, approximately 1.27 acres of surface waters will likely be impacted to accommodate future development and roadway alignments.
 These surface waters are associated with ditches (FLUCFCS 513) and cattle ponds (FLUCFCS 525), all of which are man-made.
 They are not considered native habitat because of the fact that they are man-made, nor is mitigation required for these features.